DWTL

-DWTL (93.5 FM), broadcasting as Barangay FM 93.5, is a radio station owned and operated by GMA Network Inc. The station's studio and transmitter are located at the GMA Complex, Claveria Rd., Brgy.
+DWTL (93.5 FM), broadcasting as Barangay LS 93.5, is a radio station owned and operated by GMA Network Inc. The station's studio and transmitter are located at the GMA Complex, Claveria Rd., Brgy.
 Malued, Dagupan.

 History

-1986–1992: The Giant 93.5 WDJ FM

-The station was established on March 1, 1986, as The Giant 93.5 WDJ FM under the callsign DWDJ, with the slogan "Where The Music Is".
-It was the first regional FM station in Dagupan to carry an Adult Top 40 format using the English medium.
-However, it went off the air on April 29, 1992.

-1992–2014: Campus Radio 93.5

-On April 30, 1992, the station returned on-air as Campus Radio 93.5 and changed its callsign to DWTL, with the slogan "Forever", a year after the launching of RGMA done by Mike Enriquez.
-At the same time, it switched to Contemporary MOR format and later changed its medium to Filipino the following year.

-2014–present: Barangay 93.5
+The station was established on April 30, 1992 as Campus Radio 93.5.
+It carried the slogan "Forever".
 On February 17, 2014, as part of RGMA's brand unification, the station rebranded as Barangay 93.5 and carried-over the slogan "Isang Bansa, Isang Barangay".
 Following the launch, it began simulcasting a handful of programs from its flagship station in Manila.
-In 2019, the station adapted its tagline "Ayos!", which was the tagline used by several Campus Radio stations.
+In 2019, the station adapted its tagline "Ayos!", which was used by several Campus Radio stations.
+On April 5, 2026, the station adapted the Barangay LS branding from its flagship station.